 Now for the facial tissue.
 The Our Family Facial Tissue has 160 sheets (tissues) per box. (ohhhhh...
 I can already tell we've got a cost savings brewing).
 3 boxes would be 480 tissues.
 At $4.69 for 480 tissues, that makes each tissue cost $.009771, or almost a penny each.

 Therefore, one facial tissue costs $.0047 more than two squares of toilet tissue.

 In other words, using two squares of toilet tissue instead of one facial tissue will save almost 1/2 of a penny every time.

 So.
 If I choose 2 squares of toilet tissue over 1 facial tissue every day for a year, I will save a total of $1.73 at the end of the year.
 Hmmm.

 I was hoping for a little more savings.

-Still, now we know that we can justify being too lazy to walk to the other room for a facial tissue when we just want to dab something.
+Still, now we know that we can justify substituting a square or two of toilet tissue for a facial tissue when we just want to dab something.
 Like a nose.
-Or a tear.
+Or a mascara or lipstick smear.
 It really does save a bit of money.

-However, if we use 7 sheets of Angel Soft toilet tissue, it will cost about the same as 1 sheet of Spartan Facial tissue.
+However, if we use 4 sheets of Angel Soft toilet tissue, it will cost about the same as 1 sheet of Our Family Facial tissue.

 On another bright side, the toilet tissue is designed to be much more degradable than facial tissue.
 So substituting a couple of squares of toilet tissue for the facial tissue is theoretically easier on the landfills and therefore the earth.

 So there.
-A cost savings and a green earth savings, too.
+A bit of cost savings and a green earth savings, too.
 Now that's The Fat Dollar way.